-A list of the materials needed for one station is provided below, along with specific directions for preparing the materials and setting up the station.
+The detailed directions listed below include a list of the materials needed for each station, a Station Diagram, and specific suggestions for preparing the materials and setting up the stations.
 Refer to the diagram of the setup for your testing room to determine how many individual station setups you will need.
-For example, if you plan to have 10 groups (30 students), you will need 10 setups for each station.